Delete a Debt Collection 2026: New Swiss SchKG Rules

 [Your signature]

-| Area | Possible Consequences |
+| Area | Possible consequences |

 |---|---|

-| Housing search | Landlords typically require an extract before signing a rental contract.
-An entry often results in rejection. |
+| Housing search | Landlords often ask for an extract before a rental contract.
+An entry frequently means rejection. |

-| Creditworthiness | Banks review the extract.
+| Creditworthiness | Banks check the extract.
 An open Betreibung usually means no loan, no credit card, no leasing. |

 | Employment | Some employers in the financial sector request the extract as part of background checks. |

-| Mobile and Internet plans | Telecom providers can refuse contracts if the extract is unfavourable. |
+| Mobile and internet plans | Telecom providers can refuse a contract if the extract looks unfavourable. |

 | Insurance | Some insurers factor debt collection data into their risk assessment. |